Here at I Still Call Australia Home, we’re specialists in sending Australian gifts and care packages to England and the UK.

 I.e. whatever is going to cost you the most!

-Each freight carrier has a different calculator for dimensional weight that is a multiplier depending on the width / length / height of the package.
+Each freight carrier has a different calculation for the dimensional weight of a box.
+The calculation is generally a multiplier depending on the width/length/height of the package.

 Here are some links to calculate dimensional weight: